John D'Orazio: Parliament

-At the 2005 Western Australian state election, D'Orazio achieved a swing of 8.7% towards him, the largest swing in the state for that election.
+At the 2005 state election, D'Orazio achieved a swing of 8.7 percent towards him, the largest swing in the state for that election.
 Following that election, on 10 March 2005, Gallop changed his mind on an earlier decision to disallow D'Orazio from joining cabinet until a Crime and Corruption Commission (CCC) investigation into the Bayswater council had been completed.
-D'Orazio was appointed Minister for Justice and Minister for Small Business by Premier Geoff Gallop.
-He also acted as Attorney-General whilst Jim McGinty was unable to be in the role.
+D'Orazio was appointed minister for justice and minister for small business by Premier Geoff Gallop.
+He also acted as attorney-general whilst Jim McGinty was unable to be in the role.

 On 24 March 2005, D'Orazio announced an enquiry into the state's prison system.
 He also appointed a new head of the state's prison service.
 In April, former New South Wales Supreme Court Justice Dennis Mahoney was chosen to head the enquiry.
 The report from the enquiry was handed down on 23 November 2005.
-It recommended significant reform of the management of Indigenous prisoners, to reduce the over-representation of Indigenous people in prison.
-D'Orazio announced a $7 million upgrade to security at Karnet Prison Farm and Wooroloo Prison Farm following several escapes.
+It recommended significant reform of the management of Indigenous prisoners to reduce the over-representation of Indigenous people in prison.
+D'Orazio announced a A$7 million upgrade to security at Karnet Prison Farm and Wooroloo Prison Farm following several escapes.
 This was later revised to $10 million, and involved the construction of fences around the prison farms.
-He later announced a $9.6 million expansion for Bunbury Regional Prison, adding a new 70-bed unit to the prison.
+He later announced a $9.6 million expansion for Bunbury Regional Prison, adding a new 70-bed unit.

 Following the resignation of Gallop, Alan Carpenter became Premier.
-D'Orazio was appointed Minister for Police and Emergency Services and Minister for Community Safety.
-He resigned as Minister for Small Business, and continued as Minister for Justice.
+D'Orazio was appointed minister for police and emergency services and minister for community safety.
+He resigned as minister for small business, and continued as minister for justice.
 Carpenter declared D'Orazio a "rising star", a statement which soon became a faux pas.